History of popular Yorkshire Dales villages used for filming All Creatures Great and Small

-All Creatures Great and Small season four filming started in the first week of March 2023 and fans are eager to find out what happens to the show’s leading characters.
+Filming of season four started in the first week of March 2023 and fans are eager to find out what happens to the show’s leading characters.
 The show stars Nicholas Ralph and Samuel West as veterinary surgeons James Herriot and Siegfried Farnon respectively, Anna Madeley as Mrs Audrey Hall, Callum Woodhouse as Tristan Farnon and Rachel Shenton as Helen Alderson.

 The TV series is set in 1937 and has been filmed in various locations in the Yorkshire Dales including Grassington and Malham.
 Grassington was used for the fictional village of Darrowby and parts of the scenes in the first episode were filmed at Janet’s Foss near Malham.